PlummersSoftwareLLC/NightDriverStrip/README.md

 The project can be built using [PlatformIO](https://platformio.org/).
 There's a [PlatformIO IDE](https://platformio.org/platformio-ide) available, which is built on top of Visual Studio Code.
 Included in it are the command-line [PlatformIO Core](https://platformio.org/install/cli) tools.
 They can also be installed on their own if you prefer not using the IDE.

 To compile the front-end application (which is part of every PlatformIO build) a recent version of NodeJS with NPM is required.
 They can be downloaded from the [NodeJS website](https://nodejs.org/en).
-Instructions for supported ways to install NodeJS is available there as well.
+Instructions for supported ways to install NodeJS are available there as well.
 Please do read and follow them.

 **Note** that installing NodeJS using your operating system's/distribution's default package manager is likely to leave you with a much older NodeJS version than you need.